aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 A number is divisible by 11 if and only if the difference between its last digit and the rest is divisible by 11.
 In other words,
           if a number can be divided by 11 without leaving a remainder, then it has to mean that when you subtract its last digit from the number formed by the remaining digits (or subtract the other way round to avoid negatives), you will get a number which is divisible by 11.
-And you can repeat the rule on each successive difference obtained until you get one of the multiples of 11 in the multiplication table, or until you get a single digit which will be 0 if and only if the starting number is divisible by 11.
+And you can repeat the rule on each successive difference obtained, until you get one of the multiples of 11 in the multiplication table, or until you get a single digit which will be 0 if and only if the starting number is divisible by 11.

 E.g. Out of the numbers 42, 58, 77, 161, 187 and 343; it is 77 and 187 that are divisible by 11.
           <ol>
-            <li>Taking 42, 4 - 2 = 2, which is not 0; so 42 is not divisible by 11</li>
+            <li>Taking 42, 4 - 2 = 2, which is not 0; so 42 is not divisible by 11
+            (could have avoided test by recognizing that 42 is known not to be a multiple of 11)</li>
-            <li>Taking 58, 8 - 5 = 3, which is not 0; so 58 is not divisible by 11</li>
+            <li>Taking 58, 8 - 5 = 3, which is not 0; so 58 is not divisible by 11
+            (could have avoided test by recognizing that 58 is known not to be a multiple of 11)</li>
-            <li>Taking 77, 7 - 7 = 0; so 77 is divisible by 11</li>
+            <li>Taking 77, 7 - 7 = 0; so 77 is divisible by 11
+            (could have avoided test by recognizing that 77 is a known multiple of 11)</li>
             <li>Taking 161, 16 - 1 = 15; Then taking 15, 5 - 1 = 4, which is not 0; so 161 is not divisible by 11
             (could have stopped test upon getting difference of 15)</li>
             <li>Taking 187, 18 - 7 = 11, which is a known multiple of 11; so 187 is divisible by 11</li>